 Surgical and rehabilitative downtime, and potential surgical complications, should be seriously weighed against the low possible potential of this surgery to delay total knee replacement in cases of severe arthritis.

-As I continued, I marveled at the variation in body compositions, shapes, and especially gait patterns and biomechanics of the tired runners in front of me.
+As I continued, I marveled at the variation in body sizes, shapes, and especially gait patterns and biomechanics of the tired runners in front of me.
 Many participants had what might classically be considered ‘poor’ biomechanics.
-People were running with hunched shoulders, knock knees, scoliosis, no movement at all between hips and shoulders in gait.
+People were running with hunched shoulders, knock knees, scoliosis, or no movement at all between hips and shoulders in gait.
 Remember, anybody I was looking at was running in front of me, so I guess they were running faster than I was!

 Frances Tregurtha, RMT